An engaging and up-to-date Economics specification to inspire, challenge and motivate every student.

 - The OxfordAQA International AS and A-level Economics switching guide

-- Example specimen paper and mark scheme
+- Example specimen exam paper and mark scheme

 You must be an approved OxfordAQA centre to enter students for our exams.
 Make sure you become an OxfordAQA centre before you start teaching a course.